 Government regulations say that greywater must be sent to your RV tank or to an approved greywater system.
 It is also possible to buy portable tanks for greywater that can be pumped out.

-If all the generators are used at the same time of day, then the rest of the day will be quiet.
-We recommend running generators from 9 am to 10 am to charge your batteries .
 You may use it during the day if you are building a structure.
 Quiet technology generators are recommended.

 All fuel and oil spills are to be mopped up.

 We promote peace and quiet in the woods.

 Solar energy to charge your batteries is strongly recommended.
 A small solar array is not expensive, and avoids the hauling and risk of fuel spillage involved with using a generator.

 Rainwater collection is the best and easiest way to collect wash water.
 A simple eavestrough system or canopy will fill your rain barrels quickly.
 There are numerous suggestions online on how to do this.
 If you place the bottom of your rain barrel higher than your RV’s inlet, you can easily fill your RV tank by opening the valve on your barrel.

 Drawing water from the lake is also allowed.

 Shannon Lake is pristine and we would like it to remain so.
 Kayaks, canoes, rowboats and paddleboards are allowed.
 Small electric motorboats are also allowed.
 Gas motors and personal watercraft (a.k.a.
 PWC, jet-skis) are not welcome.